Photo credit: Unique Electric Solutions

 7) Age of a Repowered School Bus Matters

-The age of the internal combustion school bus that will be repowered can affect performance, cost and usability of the bus.
+The age of the internal combustion school bus that will be repowered can affect performance, cost, environmental benefits and usability of the bus.
 For example, repowering a 10-year-old school bus will mean having an electric bus with older brakes, seats, paint and accessories while repowering a 3-year-old bus will mean starting with newer parts.
 The cutoff for a “new” versus “old” school bus is subjective and depends on the mileage, wear-and-tear, weathering, and other conditions of the base bus.
 Some repower add-ons can include refurbishing the bus by adding newer bus seats or coat of yellow paint.

 In addition to bus wear-and-tear, it also may be necessary to factor in regulations on bus age.
-States may limit the age of school buses used for student transportation.
+States and school districts may limit the age of school buses used for student transportation.
 In New Jersey, for instance, some school buses can only be used for student transportation for 12 years from the date of manufacture, which significantly limits the useful life of a repowered school bus and may mean repowering makes less sense for older buses.
 To open the door for repowers, these regulations, created in part to limit emissions, may need to be revised.

 Repower companies often prefer to focus on buses from a specific original equipment manufacturer (OEM), produced within a limited range of model years to reliably repower buses with similar chassis specifications and documented wiring diagrams.
 The company conducting the conversion ideally has the wiring diagrams and electrical schematics of the base bus from the OEM to ensure existing electronic and mechanical systems properly integrate and function with the new electric drive system.
 Depending on the bus make and model year, it may or may not fit expectations of the repower company.
-This can increase the time and cost of repowering, especially if that bus has not been repowered previously.
+This can increase the time and cost of repowering, especially if the make and model of that bus has not been repowered previously.

 Tradeoffs of Repowering Internal Combustion Engine School Buses vs. New Electric School Buses: